“When Dinosaurs Rules the World”

-Even the most deadly animal people would think snakes (not even close), or hippos (nope), or cows.
 The deadliest animal is the mosquito.
 With the second deadliest being the sand fly.
 Both transmit deadly diseases to humans.

-Why are insects gangers?
+Why are insects gangsters?

 Compare a termite to a tree.
 The termite can reproduce several times in one year.
 A tree may reproduce only once a year.
-For a termite to go from an egg to a sexually reproductive an adult only takes months.
+For a termite to go from an egg to a sexually reproductive adult only takes months.
 For a tree going from a seed to an adult takes years to decades.

-Like humans if a tree develops an insecticide or toxin the insects will quickly adapt.
+Like humans, if a tree develops an insecticide or toxin the insects will quickly adapt.
 Imagine the race between the insect and the tree.
 The insect will always win with a shorter lifecycle.